-"When you see what's going on around you in West Palm Beach and in Palm Beach County," Toledano added, citing out-of-state firms setting up Florida outposts and young employees following, "it makes sense that a place like Boca will grow."
+"When you see what's going on around you in West Palm Beach and in Palm Beach County."
+Toledano added, citing out-of-state firms setting up Florida outposts and young employees following, "it makes sense that a place like Boca will grow."

-The great COVID migration southward has sent demand for rentals upward.
-The number of renteroccupied units in Boca Raton has been rising since 2019, while owner-occupied units have been decreasing since then, according to US Census data compiled by PropertyShark.
-In 2023, the most recent data available, there were 14,107 renter-occupied units in Boca, or 18% more than in 2019.
+The great

-Rents are holding steady though - a sign that development has thus far has met, but not exceeded, demand, said Ken Johnson, a housing economist and the Christie Kirkland Walker chair of real estate at the University of Mississippi (who retired from Boca's Florida Atlantic University last year).
-In February, Palm Beach County rents climbed a modest 2.31% from a year earlier, Johnson said.
+COVID migra-tion southward has sent demand for rentals up-ward.
+The num-ber of renter-oc cupied units in Boca Raton has been rising since 2019, while owner-occupied units have been denave been de-creasing since then, according to US Census data compiled by PropertyShark.
+In 2023, the most recent data avail-able, there were able, there were 14,107 renter-occhair of real estate at the University of Mississippi (who retired from Boca's Florida Atlantic University last year).
+In February, Palm Beach County rents climbed a modest 2.31% from a vear earlier, Johnson said